 General Counsel assignments for Behavioral Health Companies with a focus on SUD, MI, SPMI, Crisis and Psychiatric Urgent Care, DD and social services.

-- The College of Behavioral Health Leadership, Board Member
+- The College of Behavioral Health Leadership, Board President

 - American Health Lawyers Association, Behavioral Health Task Force Co-Chair of Provider Subcommittee

 - Common Ground Board of Trustees, 2015-present